91´ó»ÆѼ

 Harwinder Sandhu and Dennis Giesbrecht votes too close to call, yet

 This year, there were four candidates on the ballot in the Vernon-Lumby riding.
-They were independent candidate Kevin Acton, Dennis Geisbrecht of the B.C.
-Conservative Party, Robert Johnson of the B.C.
-Libertarian Party and Harwinder Sandhu of the NDP.
+The other two were independent candidate Kevin Acton with 4,196 votes (15.47 per cent) and Robert Johnson of the B.C.
+Libertarian Party with 259 votes (.95 per cent).

 Sandhu won the Vernon-Monashee riding for the NDP in 2020 by 424 votes, upsetting Eric Foster of the BC Liberals who was seeking a fourth straight term.
 It was the first time the NDP had won the riding since the 1980s, bringing an end to a lengthy period of BC Liberal dominance in the North Okanagan, as the party had held the riding since 1996, when it was then called the Okanagan-Vernon riding.